Justlearn

 We can, however, explain some of the characteristics of the language that show you whether Japanese is hard or easy to learn.

-For a very long time, Japanese was considered an isolate.
+For a very long time, the Japanese language was considered an isolate.
 It means that the language isn’t related to any language in the world.
 Today, however, some research has shown that Japanese belongs to Ryukyuan languages, although the information is still under the shadow.

 The language structure is different from many languages, especially those who use the alphabet.
 Therefore, for those native speakers, the Japanese may be quite challenging to learn.
-The writing system, different word order in a sentence, pronunciation, vocabulary, etc., sorts Japanese as one of the hardest languages to learn.
+The writing system, different word order in a sentence, pronunciation, vocabulary, etc., makes Japanese as one of the hardest languages to learn.

-Long story short: Japanese, undoubtedly, isn’t one of the easiest language to learn, but it isn’t impossible either.
+Long story short: Japanese, undoubtedly, isn’t one of the easiest languages to learn, but it isn’t impossible either.
 You’ll need a lot of time to learn it but once you get your goal, the happiness and pride will be unmeasurable.

 So, How Long Does it Take to Learn Japanese?